Ehrhardt 7.5 cm Model 1901: Trials and choice of gun

 In the end nine different artillery systems were considered by the Norwegians, and eight bought or loaned for testing.
 Two guns were found to be within requirements, one 7.5 cm gun from Schneider-Canet and one of the same calibre from Rheinische Metallwaren- und Maschinenfabrik in Germany.
-After extensive testing under varied conditions, both summer and winter, during the years 1899-1901, and modifications of the artillery pieces to Norwegian specifications, the Ehrhardt 7.5 cm Model 1901 was chosen.
-The tests were carried out by the Field and Mountain Artillery School, and included a march across the Dovrefjell mountains to Stjørdal in Nord-Trøndelag.
+After extensive testing under varied conditions, both summer and winter, during the years 1899–1901, and modifications of the artillery pieces to Norwegian specifications, the Ehrhardt 7.5 cm Model 1901 was chosen.
+The tests were carried out by the Field and Mountain Artillery School, and included a march across the Dovrefjell mountains to Stjørdal Municipality in Nord-Trøndelag.
 The Norwegian Ministry of Defence, now under the leadership of Georg Stang, chose the artillery system over protests from the opposition Conservative Party of Norway, which demanded that a new system from Krupp be tested before the new gun could be chosen.
 This criticism was brushed aside by the Ministry of Defence, stating that the military assessment had found the Model 1901 to be the best gun.
 Before the Ministry of Defence had reached its decision it tested a battery of Model 1901s against a battery of 7.5 cm Schneider-Canet guns.
 After further testing the Model 1901 was still considered the best choice, although it was decided that further changes to the design were needed.